ripienaar/free-for-dev/README.md

   * [Brainboard](https://www.brainboard.co) - Collaborative solution to visually build and manage cloud infrastructures from end-to-end.
   * [Pulumi](https://www.pulumi.com/) — Modern infrastructure as code platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.
   * [Selefra](https://www.selefra.io/) - Selefra free tier offers individual users to scan one single-source connection to discover security and compliance issues on the configurations level of cloud/infra/SaaS.
   * [terraform.io](https://www.terraform.io/) — Terraform Cloud.
-Free remote state management and team collaboration for teams up to 5 users.
+Free remote state management and team collaboration for up to 500 resources.
   * [scalr.com](https://scalr.com/) - Scalr is a Terraform Automation and COllaboration (TACO) product, used to better collaboration and automation on infrastructure and configurations managed by Terraform.
 Full support of Terraform CLI, integration with OPA and a hierarchical configuration model.
 No SSO tax.
 All features are included.
 Use up to 50 runs / month for free.

 **[⬆️ Back to Top](#table-of-contents)**